Abhixs1/GRE_Master_Guide/Writing/gre-awa-model-essays.md

 ---

-## 📐 The 5+ Score Template
+## 📐 The 4.5 Score Template

+A 4.5 essay is "adequate": it takes a clear position, organizes ideas competently, and gives at least one relevant example per point — but the analysis stays fairly surface-level, examples are often generic rather than sharply specific, and the discussion of the counterargument is present but thin.
+This template shows how to reliably hit that band without over- or under-shooting it.

-**Word count target:** 450–600 words | **Paragraphs:** 5–6
+**Word count target:** 350–450 words | **Paragraphs:** 4–5

-**Paragraph 1 — Introduction (3–4 sentences)**
+**Paragraph 1 — Introduction (2–3 sentences)**
-- Open with a broad observation about the topic (the "hook")
+- Restate the topic in your own words
-- Acknowledge the prompt's claim has some merit
-- State a **nuanced thesis**: agree/disagree *with a qualification* (e.g., "While X is largely true, it fails to account for Y").
-Never take a flat 100% position — graders reward nuance.
+- Give a simple, direct position (agree, disagree, or "partly agree")
+- One sentence naming the two reasons you'll cover — no need for a "hook"

-**Paragraph 2 — Strongest supporting point + concrete example**
+**Paragraph 2 — First reason + one example**
-- Topic sentence stating your first reason
+- Topic sentence stating the reason
-- ONE specific, developed example (history, science, business, literature, current affairs)
-- Explain HOW the example proves your thesis (2–3 sentences of analysis)
+- A general example (a well-known event, a familiar type of situation, or something from school/work) — it doesn't need to be a famous, tightly-documented case
+- One or two sentences saying *why* the example supports the point, without deep analysis

-**Paragraph 3 — Second supporting point + concrete example**
+**Paragraph 3 — Second reason + one example**
-- Same structure, different domain of example (variety impresses graders)
+- Same pattern as Paragraph 2, a different kind of example if possible

-**Paragraph 4 — Concession / counterargument ("However, admittedly...")**
+**Paragraph 4 — A brief counterpoint**
-- Present the strongest objection to your view fairly
+- One sentence acknowledging the other side exists
-- Then rebut it or show why your position still holds ("Yet this objection overlooks...")
+- One sentence saying why your position still holds
-- This paragraph is what separates 4.0 essays from 5.5–6.0 essays
+- This paragraph can be short — even 2–3 sentences is enough to show balance

-**Paragraph 5 — Conclusion (2–3 sentences)**
+**Paragraph 5 — Conclusion (1–2 sentences)**
-- Restate thesis in fresh words
+- Restate your position
-- End with a broader implication or forward-looking statement
+- No need for a broader implication — a plain restatement is fine

-**Language checklist for 5+:**
+**Language checklist for 4.5:**
-- Transitions: *moreover, admittedly, nevertheless, consequently, granted*
-- Vary sentence length; use at least 2–3 complex sentences per paragraph
-- Precise verbs (undermines, catalyzes, exemplifies) instead of "shows/is good"
-- No memorized fluff; every sentence must do work
+- Basic but correct transitions: *also, however, for example, in conclusion*
+- Mostly simple and compound sentences; one or two complex sentences is enough
+- Clear, everyday vocabulary (avoid reaching for words you're not sure of)
+- Some repetition of key terms is fine — clarity matters more than variety at this level

 ---